lix-it/api-docs/source/includes/_lix_account.md

 ## Balances

 Retrieve the current balance of your account.
-Returns the number of email credits and LinkedIn credits available.
+Returns the number of email credits and Standard Credits available.

 ### HTTP Request